 If you regularly grocery shop at Walmart, Target or Whole Foods, snagging that 5% back with their branded cards is an easy choice.

 But if you find that you shop around for groceries, a brand-related credit card may not be your best choice.
-Instead, you may want to consider using the Blue Cash Preferred from American Express at supermarkets and then a standard 2% cash back card at other grocery sources.
+Instead, you may want to consider using the card_name at U.S. supermarkets and then a standard 2% cash back card at other grocery sources.